-A sweet, crunchy layer of brown sugar and oats covers the top of this strawberry crumble.
+A sweet, crunchy layer of brown sugar and oats covers the top of this easy strawberry crumble.
 When you dig your spoon through the crust, you'll find a deliciously sweet, fruity layer of strawberries, sugar and orange zest that melts in your mouth when you take a bite.

-This recipe might sound complicated, but it only takes about ten minutes of preparation and the technique is easy.
-After you mix the ingredients together and layer them in the dish, you'll have a hot, bubbling, strawberry dessert in only forty-five minutes of bake time.
+- Quick - After you combine the ingredients together and layer them in the dish, you'll have a hot, bubbling, strawberry dessert in only forty-five minutes of bake time.

 Strawberry Crumble Ingredients